joshchamberlain/CS471-Assignments-UMLIntro-GitHubTest2/doc/releng/README.md

 it didn't have maven installed.
 I did not have permissions to install maven onto it.

 I suggest using Jenkins if:
- * You have a server
+ * You have root access to a server
  * You are using a Java project with Maven
  * You have a team of <20 people
  * You trust your team not to break Jenkins
  * You have experience with Jenkins